-The demand for TiO{2} , certain of our fluoroproducts and certain of our other products during a given year is subject to seasonal fluctuations.
+The demand for TiO2, certain of our fluoroproducts and certain of our other products during a given year is subject to seasonal fluctuations.
 As a result of seasonal fluctuations, our operating cash flow may be negatively impacted due to demand fluctuations.
 In particular, because TiO2 is widely used in coatings, demand is higher in the painting seasons of spring and summer.
 Because certain fluoroproducts are used in refrigerants, such products are in higher demand in the spring and summer in the Northern Hemisphere.
 We may be adversely affected by anticipated or unanticipated changes in regional weather conditions.
-For example, poor weather conditions in a region can lead to an abbreviated painting season, which can depress consumer sales of paint products that use TiO2, which could have a negative effect on our cash position.
+For example, poor weather conditions in a region can lead to an abbreviated painting season, which can depress consumer sales of paint products that use TiO2 which could have a negative effect on our cash position.

-As a substantial percentage of our operations are conducted internationally, and we plan to grow our presence in developing markets, unforeseen or adverse changes in government policies, laws or certain geopolitical conditions and activities could adversely affect our financial results.
+Changes in government policies and laws and certain geopolitical conditions and activities could adversely affect our financial results.

 Sales to customers outside the U.S. constitute about [-] percent of our 2014 revenue.
 We anticipate that international sales will continue to represent a substantial portion of our total sales and that continued growth and profitability will require further international expansion, particularly in developing markets.
-Sales from developing markets represent [-] percent of our revenue in 2014 and our growth plans include focusing on expanding our presence in developing markets, such as Asia, Eastern Europe and Latin America.
-While we believe developing markets offer prospects for business growth, we also anticipate that such markets could be subject to more volatile economic, political and market conditions than other market areas in which we operate.
+Sales from developing markets represent [-] percent of our revenue in 2014 and our growth plans include focusing on expanding our presence in developing markets.
 Our financial results could be affected by changes in trade, monetary and fiscal policies, laws and regulations, or other activities of U.S. and non-U.S. governments, agencies and similar organizations.
 These factors include, but are not limited to, changes in a country's or region's economic or political conditions, trade or other economic-based regulations, environmental regulations, including climate change-based regulations or legislation and regulations relating to the transport or shipment of hazardous materials, and policies affecting production, pricing and marketing of products, local labor conditions and regulations, reduced protection of intellectual property rights in some countries, changes in the regulatory or legal environment, restrictions on currency exchange activities, burdensome taxes and tariffs and other trade barriers or policies.
 International risks and uncertainties, including changing social and economic conditions as well as terrorism, political hostilities and war, could lead to reduced sales and profitability.